shortboard/raspberrypid/README.md

 This is a quick collection of docker containers i've put together to get a PID running on my Rancilio Silvia.
 It's currently able to control both steam and brew temperature.
 The wiring is pretty simple so i haven't drawn it up yet but the basic premise is:

 **Boiler** --> **Thermocouple** --> **Max31855K** --*via SPI0*--> **Pi Zero W 2**--*via GPIO 23/24*--> **2 Relays** *(Switching where the existing thermostats were connected to the circuit.)*

+I managed to hide all of that in the front panel.

 # Current Features
 - Brew temperature control